daria-kotova/master_project/research/research-progress.md

 The most precise out of everything tried, hand-tracking is incredible and it's very easy to get what you want.
 However seethrough mode doesn't really work with Quest 2 (it's all grey and blurry and not visible if you try to cast and record), more suitable for Quest 3.
 Hence, not super accessible.

 Since I want my project to be a) about creating stories through drawing; b) accessible for people; it seems that an AR app would be the best solution.
 However, I'll need to really figure out how to make it precise.
-My fear is that it's super tricky and that's why I couldn't find anythting decent.
+My fear is that it's super tricky and that's why I couldn't find anything decent.
 But maybe I should look more.

 ## 23-02-2025